BrianLusina/emojifyme/README.md

 # EmojifyMe

 A toy app for "emojifying" your face :smile: with your camera.
+This project has great consideration for modularity and is focused on MVP (Model View Presenter) pattern.
+Even though it is a small project, this pattern allows it to be easily adopted and built upon easily.

 ## Getting Started